kman3107/Kman3107.github.io/tutorials/1.14.4/forge/3.0-block-with-blockstates/index.md

 # This tutorial is not finished (WIP)

-1. Make a new package called "block" in your root package (`mod.yourname.modpackagename.block`)
+Firs of all, make a new package called "block" in your root package (`mod.yourname.modpackagename.block`)
-2. Make a new class in your `block` package called "<what do I call this?>" that extends `Block` (`net.minecraft.block.Block`) (should it extend Directional Block)
-3. Make a constructor "matching super" as reccomended by your IDE
+Then create a new class in your `block` package called "<what do I call this?>" that extends `Block` (`net.minecraft.block.Block`) (should it extend Directional Block) and give it a constructor "matching super" as reccomended by your IDE